Algorithms and Programming I.

 Teaching results

-Upon completion of the course, students should have acquired the knowledge and skills to:
+Upon completion of the course, students should have:

-B. understand the different types of data structures and how to create algorithms over data structures
+B. To understand different types of data structures and the ways algorithms are constructed and applied over them.

-D. competence to transform an algorithm into the Python programming language on simple problems
+D. To transform a designed algorithm into the Python programming language when solving basic tasks.

-E. ability to understand simple source code in selected programming languages (understand the basic control structures of an algorithm)
+E. To understand simple source code in selected programming languages and recognise fundamental control structures of algorithms.

 Indicative content